The Key Player Roles Attributes of The FM19 Tiki Taka Tactics

 - secondary attributes: technique, vision and first touch

-Here would some of you perhaps favour him to stop play now and then to draw opposing marker out of their block and let the wingbacks move higher up the pitch in the attacking transition phase, but I find the passing tempo slow enough with the team instruction lower tempo set at Standard / Control mentality.
+Here would some of you perhaps favour him to stop play now and then to draw opposing marker out of their block and let the wingbacks move higher up the pitch in the attacking transition phase, but I find the passing tempo slow enough with the team instruction lower tempo set at Balanced mentality and slightly shorter passes ticked.